 Copy your certificate into the Certificate field.
 If you have chained certificates, you can copy all of them into the text field, one after the other.

 Copy your passphraseless private key into the Private Key field.

 NodeBalancers perform both passive and active health checks against the backend nodes.
 Nodes that are no longer responding are taken out of rotation.

-When servicing an incoming request, if a backend node fails to connect, times out, or returns a 5xx response code it will be considered unhealthy and taken out of rotation.
+When servicing an incoming request, if a backend node fails to connect, times out, or returns a 5xx response code (excluding 501 and 505), it will be considered unhealthy and taken out of rotation.